-King.
+KING.
 When I sally forth to seek my prey

 I help myself in a royal way.
 I sink a few more ships, it's true,

-Than a well-bred monarch ought to do;

-But many a king on a first-class throne.

-But many a king on a first-class throne, If he wants to call his crown his own, Must manage somehow to get through
+Than a well-bred monarch ought to do; But many a king on a first-class throne, If he wants to call his crown his own, Must manage somehow to get through

-More dirty work than e'er I do,
+More dirty work than ever I do,